plone/training/voltoaddons/01-addon-basics.rst

     ],

-To be able to add dependencies to the addon you need to add them via the workspaces root, by running something like:
+To be able to add dependencies to the addon you need to add them via the workspaces machinery, by running something like (at the Volto project root):

 .. code-block:: sh